sathya-pramodh/MultiInstanceLinux/README.md

 - SWITCH_INSTANCES - The list of keybinds (in order of instance number) to switch to that respective instance.
 - RESET_ALL_INSTANCES - The list of keybinds to reset all instances.

-# This repository is in alpha, any issues can be posted under the issues tab.
+# This repository is in beta, any issues can be posted under the issues tab.